scot-dev/scot/doc/source/acknowledgments.rst

 Overview
 ========

 SCoT has been developed to provide connectivity estimation between brain sources for the Python community.
-SCoT was mainly developed by Martin Billinger as part of his PhD thesis.
+SCoT was mainly developed by Martin Billinger as part of his PhD thesis at the `Institute for Knowledge Discovery`_, `Graz University of Technology`_, Graz, Austria.
 Although all source code was written from scratch, there are several existing sources that contributed directly or indirectly to this toolbox.
 Furthermore, there are a number of related connectivity toolboxes available for non-Python programming languages.
 In the following paragraphs, we would like to acknowledge these sources.

 Related toolboxes
 =================